dzuk-mutant/font_notes/data/metrics.md

 - [FUnits and the Em Square](https://docs.microsoft.com/en-us/typography/opentype/spec/ttch01#funits-and-the-em-square)
 - [EM Square, Ascent and Descent Values on Fontlab Forums](https://forum.fontlab.com/font-formats-and-opentype/em-square-ascent-and-descent-values/)

+### PPEM

+Pixels Per Em.

+**This is typically set to equal to the point size on a 72 PPI device. (ie. a traditional density desktop display) **

+This is often expressed horizontally and vertically separate, but you are going to want to lock those together because we are always going to assume square pixels here.

 ----

 ## Bounding Boxes